vpp-dev/vpp-release-notes/README.md

 @page release_notes_2210 Release notes for VPP 22.10

-More than 68 commits since the previous release, including 31 fixes.
+More than 73 commits since the previous release, including 36 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Tue Jul 19 03:33:29 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Wed Jul 20 03:20:26 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER